Robert A. Mundell delivering his banquet speech. © The Nobel Foundation 1999. Photo: H. Pettersson.

 The mood in the hall raised when V.S.
 Naipaul, Literature Laureate 2001, recalled what happened on his way to Stockholm.

-arrow Watch V.S.
+Watch V.S.
 Naipaul

 V.S.
 Naipaul.